jxia622/Wagner-Grade-Classification-of-Diabetic-Foot-Ulcers/README.md

 # Wagner-Grade Classification of Diabetic Foot Ulcers

-Course project for 24-788.
 Compares a ResNet50 baseline against a ViT-B/16 variant on 5-class Wagner-grade classification of diabetic foot ulcer (DFU) photographs.

 ## Results